PopGenClustering/Clumppling/README.md

 1. **Download the zip file** if you haven't yet (click the button on the top right to download raw file).

-2. **Extract files** in the zip file to a folder named "capeverde".
-Create a folder "input" under your current path and put the "capeverde" folder in the "input" folder.
+2. **Extract files** from the zip to a folder named "capeverde".
+Create a folder "input" under your current path and **put the "capeverde" folder in the "input" folder**.

    If you do not know your current path, you may run ``pwd`` to see it in the command window.

-   **The chicken data files should be under ``input/capeverde``.** When you run ``ls input/capeverde``, you should see a list of Cape Verde data files *(CAPEVERDE_Rep1.2.indivq, CAPEVERDE_Rep1.3.indivq, etc.)*
+   The chicken data files should be under ``input/capeverde``.
+When you run ``ls input/capeverde``, you should see a list of Cape Verde data files *(CAPEVERDE_Rep1.2.indivq, CAPEVERDE_Rep1.3.indivq, etc.)*

 3. **Run the program** under the default setting
    ````